Galaxy Quenching from Cosmic Web Detachment: Introduction

-Several mechanism have been proposed as responsible for the decrease in star formation activity in galaxies.
+Several mechanisms have been proposed as responsible for the decrease in star formation activity in galaxies.
 Currently favored candidates include internal feedback processes such as AGN and supernovae feedback \citep{Silk98,DiMatteo05, Best05}.
-However, the non-causal connection between black hole mass vs. bulge mass challenges the predominant place given to AGN in galaxy formation \citep{Peng07,Jahnke11} allowing other options.
-Cosmic environment has been long recognized as playing a major role shaping the properties of galaxies, specially in dense environments, in the form of ram pressure and gas stripping \citep{Gunn72,Balsara94,Abadi99,Quilis00,Hester06,McCarthy08}, harassment \citep{Moore96,Moore98}, strangulation \citep{Bekki02,Fujita04,Kawata08,Peng15}, preprocessing \citep{Kodama01,Treu03,Goto03,Fujita04}.
-These processes have in common that they are external influences that affect star formation by preventing gas from reaching galaxies or by removing gas reservoirs.
-Recent studies show environmentally induced quenching independent of AGN feedback from purely geometric constraints \citep{Aragon14b} and an undefined but clear cosmological origin \citep{Feldmann15,Peng15}.
-The spacial correlation of galaxy properties, up to scales of several megaparsecs, also points to the dominant role of environment on galaxy evolution \citep{Dressler80,Weinmann06,Kauffmann13}.
+However, the non-causal connection between black hole mass vs. bulge mass challenges the predominant place given to AGN in galaxy formation \citep{Peng07,Jahnke11} and recent deep x-ray surveys find similar SFR for normal and Type 2 AGN galaxies of similar stellar mass, showing no evidence for AGN-driven quenching.
+Cosmic environment has been long recognized as playing a major role shaping the properties of galaxies, specially in dense environments \citep{Alam18} where tidal effects are important \citep{Kraljic18}.
+Dense environments affect galaxies through a series of processes including ram pressure and gas stripping \citep{Gunn72,Balsara94,Abadi99,McCarthy08}, harassment \citep{Moore96,Moore98}, strangulation \citep{Bekki02,Fujita04,Kawata08}, preprocessing \citep{Kodama01,Treu03,Goto03}.
+These processes have one key characteristic in common: they are external influences that affect star formation by preventing gas from reaching galaxies or by removing gas reservoirs.
+There is evidence from simulation for environmentally induced quenching independent of AGN feedback from purely geometric constraints \citep{Aragon14b} and an undefined but clear cosmological origin \citep{Feldmann15,Peng15}.
+The spatial correlation of galaxy properties, up to scales of several megaparsecs, also points to the dominant role of environment on galaxy evolution \citep{Dressler80,Weinmann06,Kauffmann13}.

-Both observations and simulations point to star formation quenching being the result of environmental (external) processes and feedback (internal) processes \citep{Hogg03,Blanton05,Cooper07,Coil08,Peng10,Voort11} but their relative importance is not clear yet.
+Both observations and simulations point to star formation quenching being the result of both environmental (external) processes and feedback (internal) processes \citep{Hogg03,Blanton05,Peng10,Voort11} but their relative importance is not clear yet.
 External processes are usually characterized by local density, a first-order environmental descriptor with limited power to encode the intricate geometry of the cosmic web crucial to understand the geometry and dynamics of gas accretion, galaxy interactions, etc. Internal processes seem to be driven by halo mass \citep{Peng10}.
 However, halo mass and density are correlated, making this relation not straightforward to interpret.